Mega Man: Reception and legacy

 Complex ranked him as having the tenth best fighting game cameos for his guest appearances in Street Fighter X Tekken in 2012.
 Joystick Division cited his rivalry with Dr. Wily as seventh of the ten greatest in video games, adding giving "great credit to this rivalry for its open-endedness" and GamesRadar listed him and Proto Man as having one of the best brotherly rivalries in gaming.
 UGO Networks have placed Mega Man as the eighth character who most deserves his own movie.

 1UP.com described Mega Man as "Capcom's ill-treated mascot", and "one of the most incongruous characters of all time", saying "it wouldn't be completely incorrect to assume that the popularity of the series has almost nothing to do with Mega Man himself", but with "his rivals, his enemies, and their abilities."
 IGN agreed with his dependency on support characters, saying Zero is "cooler than Mega Man".
 Den of Geek listed Mega Man's incarnation from Street Fighter X Tekken as the 15th best cameo in fighting game history due to how it represented Capcom's lack of interest in featuring other games as of 2012, as well as the apparent self-mockery of it due to Mega Man's poor characterization.
 Destructoid described this Mega Man as "legit" stating it was "an unexpected and interesting creative decision by [Capcom] using this version of Mega Man to represent them in what may be one of their biggest games of 2012".

-Mega Man series director Keiji Inafune announced the similarly themed Mighty No. 9 in September 2013, but after much controversy surrounding delays and mishandling, the game was released in June 2016 to a mixed-to-negative reception.
-Batterystaple Games released the Mega Man X-inspired 20XX in 2014.
+Mega Man producer Keiji Inafune announced a spiritual successor, Mighty No. 9 in September 2013 at the crowdfunding platform Kickstarter, developed by his company Comcept and Inti Creates and published by Deep Silver, but after much controversy surrounding its marketing, delays, and mismanagement, the game was released in June 2016 to a mixed-to-negative reception.
+Another spiritual successor, Azure Striker Gunvolt, also developed by Inti Creates and co-produced by Inafune, was released earlier in August 2014 to a more positive reception and success, spawning two direct sequels, a spin-off series and its sequel, and a rhythm game spin-off.
+Batterystaple Games' 20XX, released in early access in 2016, and in full the following year, has cited Mega Man X as a major inspiration for the gameplay.